Cherry013/Elevate_Labs/Task-2/Readme.md

  ## Student Record Management System

-I have created the CLI-based CRUD system for Record Management, I have created 4 methods in the java class representing the CRUD System those are
+I have created the CLI-based CRUD system for Record Management, I have created 4 methods in the CRUD java file representing the CRUD System those are
 ### 1. add() to Create records ----> C
 --> add() method you can create single or multiple records at same time and you cannot enter the same Id again as we cannot accept the duplicates but 'Name' and 'Marks' can be repeated but not 'Id' as it need to be kept unique.
 ### 2. view() to read records  ----> R